liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-irm-enabled-lists.md

 2. Perform the following steps to ensure documents in IRM protected libraries are protected.
   - Download a document from an IRM protected list.
   - Open the document on the client machine.
-  - Display a status beneath the ribbon if the document's protected.
+  - If the document is protected, there's a status displayed beneath the ribbon.

 ## Scan Result Reports